 We will only consider funding applications that score at least 50 per cent against each assessment criterion, as these represent best value for money.

-Applications with project partners (including international joint venture partners or investors, or complimentary support from a State/Territory Government) will be looked upon favourably.
+Applications for projects with the potential to secure complementary support from other project partners (including international joint venture partners or investors, or complimentary support from a State/Territory Government) will be looked upon favourably.

 6.1.
 Assessment criterion 1